top of page

 Breite started collaborating with Atlanta Composer Michael Kurth in 2015.
 Since then, he has written libretto for three of Atlanta Composer Michael Kurth’s scores, Magnificat, Tenebrae, and Miserere, the latter of which the Atlanta Symphony Orchestra performed in March 2018 and recorded in 2019 on the ASO’s album on Michael Kurth’s works, Everything Lasts Forever.

 Currently, Jesse serves as English Department Chair at The Westminster Schools in Atlanta and has taught high school English for twenty years in Chicago, Baltimore, Asheville, and Atlanta.
-He is an award-winning teacher, has published on teaching practice in EdWeek Teacher, and has been awarded multiple summer study grants from the National Endowment for the Humanities and Mercer University.
+He is an award-winning teacher and has published on teaching practice in EdWeek Teacher.
+Jesse has also been awarded multiple summer study grants from the National Endowment for the Humanities and Mercer University.

 Image: "Foggy Path (monochrome).
 Two Rivers Park.
 Little Rock.
 2019."